skysoft501/Anonymous-Messenger/README.md

 * Attachment: Send any file attachment of any format or size.
 No restrictions.

-* Anonymous Mailer has been, and is still hosted on a private, onion (Tor) Network for absolute privacy.
-Works best this way.
+* Anonymous Mailer has been, and is still hosted on a private, onion (Tor) Network for absolute privacy & with a 3rd-party email server.
+Works best this way!

 # *Warning*

  For educational purposes only.
 This script is hosted on my website and it works perfectly.
  Using this script to spam or forge email is strictly prohibited.
-Infact there's a 99.99% chance your email will be directed to spam folder and it's very easy to trace the originality of emails sent
+Infact, using this program outside a private onion network with an excellent, 3rd-party email server,  there's a 99.99% chance your email will be directed to spam folder and it's very easy to trace the origin of emails sent